Linguistics and Philosophy BA

 This degree explores our dependence on language from different perspectives.
 In Linguistics you will learn about the nature and development of different languages.
 In Philosophy you will discover that reflection on language is a key part of any inquiry into philosophical questions.

 Compulsory modules in Linguistics provide you with analytical tools and concepts that are essential for anyone studying language.
 Optional modules give you the chance to specialise in areas of the subject that catch your imagination, including language acquisition, historical linguistics, and the study of language in its social and cultural contexts.
-Find out more about the Linguistics side of the course on the School of English website.
+Dual students have the choice of the same modules as single honours English Language and Linguistics students.

 The Philosophy department offers an exciting range of modules taught by researchers who are experts in their field.
 You can develop your understanding of the key areas of philosophy, such as logic, philosophy of language, ethics, philosophy of mind, theory of knowledge, and metaphysics.
 We also offer modules on major figures in the history of philosophy, including Plato, Aristotle, Kant, and Hegel.